lanette/lag-drup1/README.md

-# Base template for Drupal projects hosted on Lagoon
+# Project made from DrupalNext-Base template for Drupal projects hosted on Lagoon

-> [!WARNING]
-> This template is based on the NEXT major release of Drupal, currently Drupal 11, contains dev/alpha/beta releases and should not be used in production.

 This template includes everything necessary to run on [Lagoon](https://www.github.com/uselagoon/lagoon) (in both the local development environments or on hosted Lagoon clusters.)